 Oral presentations by students of current research of their own or from the literature.
 Topics chosen in consultation with faculty.

-2) Encourage students to read widely in Atmospheric Science and Physical Oceanography.
+3) Read widely in Atmospheric Science and Physical Oceanography.

-3) Teach students to engage in CRITICAL analysis of written work.
+4) Engage in CRITICAL analysis of written work.

 How we study the atmosphere and ocean: (Climatology and meteorology, the impossibility of doing experiments in Atmospheric Science and Physical Oceanography, observation networks, remote sensing, numerical modelling)